This Potato Basil Purée recipe takes plain mashed potatoes to another level. These are creamy, decadent, delicious, and they'll dress up any meal!

 - Pour the hot cream mixture through the feed tube and process until smooth.

-- Beat the hot potatoes with a handheld mixer until they lightly mashed.
+- Beat the hot potatoes with a handheld mixer or potato masher until they lightly mashed.

 - Then slowly add the hot cream mixture and the salt and the pepper.